How To Start a Sanitizing & Disinfecting Business

 We could list seven great reasons to start a Germinator franchise (a must-read)

 , but we'll talk about it here instead.

 For you to start a Germinator franchise, all it will take is an investment of around $20,000 for the franchise fee and then up to another $7,500 - $15,000 for the equipment, supplies, and other operational and marketing expenses to get your franchise started.

 This investment includes the All-in-One True Digital Marketing technology that all of the current franchisees use to maximize their online visibility, leads and sales with less hassle, and reduced costs.

 You won't have to worry about the EPA knocking down on your door because you'll have corporate and marketing to guide you with proper messaging.
 After all, they're well-versed on the subject.

 Germinator has been established in the surface disinfectant game since 2015 and has gone through the testing stages of choosing different solutions and techniques—we've done the work for you!
-The founders have elected scientists and top medical professionals into their Scientific Board, including a former United States Assistant Surgeon General that was active for five presidential administrations.
+The founders have elected scientists and top medical professionals into their Scientific Board, including the former United States Assistant Surgeon General, active for five presidential administrations.

-They've done the research and experimented with methods like ozone, UV light, hydrogen peroxide, chlorine dioxide, and other quats.
+They've researched and experimented with methods like ozone, UV light, hydrogen peroxide, chlorine dioxide, and other quats.
 So, in 2020, they've perfected their methodology.
 We will go into more detail below on what their patent-pending process currently looks like.

 Germinator's Patent-Pending Process